Oualie Bay, Saint Kitts and Nevis Guide

 Airport

 The closest airport to Oualie Bay is Vance W. Amory International Airport (NEV) on Nevis.
 It is approximately a 10-15 minute drive from Oualie Bay.
-Taxis are readily available at the airport to transport you to your accommodation in Oualie Bay.
-Many hotels also offer airport transfer services, so it's worth checking with your hotel in advance.
+Taxis are readily available at the airport for transportation to Oualie Bay.
+Some hotels also offer airport transfer services, so it's worth checking with your accommodation in advance.

 Attractions